isahilchanna/ChatBot-Python/README.md

  ## Working -

- The '''generate_response''' function takes the user's input, checks it against the keywords defined in the various functions, and returns an appropriate response based on the highest-priority keyword matched.
+ The `generate_response` function takes the user's input, checks it against the keywords defined in the various functions, and returns an appropriate response based on the highest-priority keyword matched.

  ## Pros-